TamarDufour/Dermafast/DermaFast/docs/components/HomePage.md

 **File:** `DermaFast/frontend/src/components/HomePage.jsx`

 **Description:**
 The `HomePage` component serves as the main dashboard for a logged-in user.
-It displays a welcome message with the user's name and provides navigation to other parts of the application, such as checking a mole or filling out a questionnaire.
+It displays a welcome message with the user's name and provides navigation to other parts of the application: checking a mole or updating an appointment with a doctor.
 It also includes a logout button.

 **Props:**
 *   `username` (string): The name of the logged-in user to be displayed in the welcome message.